Panzhihua Sichuan, China Travel Guide

 Embrace the natural beauty and rugged landscapes of Panzhihua through various outdoor pursuits.

-The geological park offers marked trails of assorted difficulty, suitable for families and experienced trekkers.
+The geological park offers marked trails of assorted difficulty, suitable for families plus experienced trekkers.
 The red sandstone formations create a memorable hiking backdrop.

-Hiking opportunities exist in the hills and mountains surrounding Panzhihua.
-Trails here may be less developed or marked for international tourists, requiring good navigation skills or a local guide.
+Hiking opportunities exist in the hills plus ranges surrounding Panzhihua.
+Trails here could be not as developed or marked for international tourists, requiring good navigation skills or a local guide.

 Limited recreational boating on local large ponds or specific Jinsha River sections.
-It is not a main the primary goal for tourism.
+It's not a main the primary goal for tourism.

 Always check local regulations and conditions before embarking on outdoor activities, especially in more rural areas.